 As a horse ages, its teeth decay from wear and tear.
 Getting your horse in for regular dental checkups is essential because they can remove problem teeth and smooth out uneven teeth.
 If your horse has dental problems, you’ll notice weight loss, dropping food while eating, and lacking appetite.

 As a horse ages, it becomes more difficult for the horse to handle stress.
-You’ll notice several behavior changes when your horse is stressing:
+You’ll notice several behavior changes when your horse is stressed:

 - Lack of appetite or thirst